In This Article

 There are Amex offers for spa gift certificates, clothing, makeup and accessories in all price ranges, as well as food gifts.
 The offers aren’t the same on all cards, so if you have more than one Amex card, go through all of them to see what gems you might find.

 Sometimes, the same offer will appear on more than one card, but you can only add it once.
 I often get the same offer on my Amex Platinum and on the Hilton Amex.
-I’d rather earn Membership Rewards than Hilton Honors points, so I will add that offer to my Amex Platinum.
+I’d rather earn Membership Rewards than Hilton Honors points, so I will add that offer to my Platinum Card® from American Express.

 As you can see, there are a few ways to turn all the shopping we do during the holiday season into points and miles.
 Think strategically, apply for new credit cards and don’t forget to use the shopping portals, where the offers could be especially lucrative this time of year.